panda3d/panda3d-docs/programming/texturing/multiple-texture-coordinate-sets.rst

    ``TextureStage.setTexcoordName("name")`` is correct.

-Remember, a TextureStage is used to apply a texture to a model, and so every texture will have an associated TextureStage (though most textures just use the default TextureStage).
+Remember, a :class:`.TextureStage` is used to apply a texture to a model, and so every texture will have an associated TextureStage (though most textures just use the default TextureStage).
 If you do not call this method for a particular TextureStage, the default behavior is to use the default, unnamed texture coordinate set.